arabellekezia/cs130/README.md

    3. Save and connect by double clicking the new connection you made
    4. Create a database (ctrl + k on Windows, cmd + k on Mac)
       - Name it whatever you want, but remember the name
+      - Make sure to create a database for test and one for production
       - Open the database, there should be no tables in the database yet
    5. Create new tables using the backend table script